 You should not change the fire date of a timer that has been invalidated, which includes non-repeating timers that have already fired.
 You could potentially change the fire date of a non-repeating timer that had not yet fired, although you should always do so from the thread to which the timer is attached to avoid potential race conditions.

-valid method to verify that the timer is valid.
+is method to verify that the timer is valid.